 Preach Rutherford - Bass

-Evan and Angie, Sandy, Paulie, Brad, Rick, Lemuel, Marc, Sarah, Jeff, Steve and Ken - Drums
+Nathan and Evan, Angie, Sandy, Paulie, Brad, Rick, Lemuel, Marc, Sarah, Jeff, Steve and Ken - Drums

 As an emerging female country artist in Nashville, history suggests that the quickest path to success is somehow aligning oneself with one of the major publishers, producers, songwriters, labels, or managers that are the heart of Music Row.